ClusterWS/ClusterWS/README.md

     httpServer.on('request',  app)

     webSocketServer.on('connect', function(socket){
-        // Here write all logic with socket
+        // Here write all logic for socket
     });
 }
 ```